openforis/fra-platform/doc/traditional-table-guide.md

 format which should be easily queryable and readable.

 The following steps show how to create a new view with this kind of traditional table.
-We'll use "Primary designated management objective" as an example.
+We'll use "Designated management objective" as an example.

 ## 1. Create the database mapping model